-- 12.1 The Trust shall hold an Annual Members' Meeting no later than 30 September every year.
-The Annual Members' Meeting shall be open to the public. - 12.2 Any Members' meetings other than the Annual Members' Meeting shall be called "Special Members' Meetings". - 12.3 Special Members' Meetings shall be open to all Members, Governors and Directors, and to representatives of the Trust's financial auditors.
-Special Members' Meetings shall not be open to anyone else unless invited by the Trust. - 12.4 All Members' meetings are to be convened by the Directors. - 12.5 The Directors shall decide where any Members' meeting is to be held and may provide that the same meeting can be conducted in multiple venues. - 12.6 The Directors shall set the quorum for any Members' meeting. - 12.7 The Trust shall give at least 14 clear days' notice of any Members' meeting- - 12.7.1 by notice in writing to all Members (by email where email addresses are held), - 12.7.2 by notice prominently displayed at the Trust's main address and at all of the Trust's principal places of business, - 12.7.3 by notice on the Trust's website, and - 12.7.4 to the Governors and the Directors, and to the Trust's auditors, stating whether the meeting is an Annual Members' Meeting or a Special Members' Meeting, giving the time, date and place of the meeting and indicating the business to be dealt with at the meeting.
+- 11.1 The Trust shall hold an Annual Members' Meeting no later than 30 September every year.
+The Annual Members' Meeting shall be open to the public. - 11.2 Any Members' meetings other than the Annual Members' Meeting shall be called "Special Members' Meetings". - 11.3 Special Members' Meetings shall be open to all Members, Governors and Directors, and to representatives of the Trust's financial auditors.
+Special Members' Meetings shall not be open to anyone else unless invited by the Trust. - 11.4 All Members' meetings are to be convened by the Directors.

-- 12.8 The Directors shall present to the Members at the Annual Members' Meeting- - 12.8.1 a report on steps taken to secure that (taken as a whole) the actual membership is representative of those eligible for such membership,
+- 11.5 The Directors shall decide where any Members' meeting is to be held and may provide that the same meeting can be conducted in multiple venues. - 11.6 The Directors shall set the quorum for any Members' meeting. - 11.7 The Trust shall give at least 14 clear days' notice of any Members' meeting- - 11.7.1 by notice in writing to all Members (by email where email addresses are held), - 11.7.2 by notice on the Trust's website, and - 11.7.3 to the Governors and the Directors, and to the Trust's auditors, stating whether the meeting is an Annual Members' Meeting or a Special Members' Meeting, giving the time, date and place of the meeting and indicating the business to be dealt with at the meeting.

-- 12.8.2 the progress of the membership strategy, - 12.8.3 any proposed changes to the policy for the composition of the Governors and of the Non-Executive Directors, - 12.8.4 the results of the election and appointment of Governors, and - 12.8.5 any other reports or documentation it considers necessary or otherwise required by NHS Improvement or the 2006 Act, including the annual accounts, any report of the auditor and the annual report. - 12.9 The Chair or in his absence the Deputy Chair shall chair any Members' meetings.
-If neither the Chair nor the Deputy Chair is present, the Governors present shall elect one of their number to chair the meeting.
+- 11.8 The Directors shall present to the Members at the Annual Members' Meeting- - 11.8.1 a report on steps taken to secure that (taken as a whole) the actual membership is representative of those eligible for such membership, - 11.8.2 the progress of the membership strategy, - 11.8.3 any proposed changes to the policy for the composition of the Governors and of the Non-Executive Directors, - 11.8.4 the results of the election and appointment of Governors, and - 11.8.5 any other reports or documentation it considers necessary or otherwise required by NHS Improvement or the 2006 Act, including the annual accounts, any report of the auditor and the annual report. - 11.9 The Chair or in his absence the Vice Chair shall chair any Members' meetings.
+If neither the Chair nor the Vice Chair is present, the Governors present shall elect one of their number to chair the meeting.
 If there is only one Governor present and willing to act that person shall chair the meeting.
 If no Governor is present and willing to chair the meeting within fifteen minutes after the notified start time of the meeting, the Members present and entitled to vote shall choose one of their number to chair the meeting.

-13. Council of Governors - composition
+12. Council of Governors - composition

-- 13.1 The Trust is to have a Council of Governors, which shall comprise both elected and appointed Governors. - 13.2 The composition of the Council of Governors is specified in Annex 4. - 13.3 The Governors, other than the appointed Governors, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency. - 13.4 The number of Governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 4. - 13.5 At all times more than half of the Governors shall be Governors who are elected by Members of the Public Constituency and the Patients and Carers Constituency.
+- 12.1 The Trust is to have a Council of Governors, which shall comprise both elected and appointed Governors. - 12.2 The composition of the Council of Governors is specified in Annex 3. - 12.3 The Governors, other than the appointed Governors, shall be chosen by election by their constituency or, where there are classes within a constituency, by their class within that constituency. - 12.4 The number of Governors to be elected by each constituency, or, where appropriate, by each class of each constituency, is specified in Annex 3. - 12.5 At all times more than half of the Governors shall be Governors who are elected by Members of the Public Constituency.

-14. Council of Governors - election of Governors
+13. Council of Governors - election of Governors